MoAdel1/DataScienceInGaming/README.md

 ## Introduction

-This repository is my attempt to show why I am a good fit for the senior data scientist position by:
+This repository is for:

-- Discussing possible applications using data science in Kolibri games
+- Discussing possible applications using data science in gaming industry
 - Give a demo for one of the problems that can be solved using machine learning with real life example data

-While Koilbri games may already be working on some or all of the proposed applications, the purpose here is to demonstrate my own:

-- Research skills
-- Creativity
-- Data science/Machine learning skills
-- Software development skills
-- Huge interest in working in Kolibri games as a new and exciting challenge for me

-I hope this would give you the opportunity to know me better than a cover letter or an assigned task.

 -----------------------------------------------------------------